 Randolph accomplished enough for several eminent lifetimes.
 He guided the efforts to desegregate the US military.
-Randolph also served as the principle organizer of the Brotherhood of Sleeping Car Porters, leading a bitter struggle against the Pullman Sleeping Car Company during the 1920s & 1930s.
+Randolph also served as the principle organizer of the Brotherhood of Sleeping Car Porters, leading a bitter struggle against the Pullman Sleeping Car Company during the 1920s and 1930s.
 Numerous African American men toiled as railroad porters, attendants who assisted travelers on trains.
 They had been grossly overworked and underpaid, but Randolph succeeded in organizing them and improving their lot.
 His victories proved very inspirational to African Americans.

 “I HAD A DREAM” — One of A. Philip Randolph’s shining moments came in 1963, when he served as the chief organizer of the March on Washington.
 This was the occasion for Martin Luther King’s immortal “I Had a Dream” speech.
 Soon after the march, an African American newspaper in Jacksonville, the Florida Star, triumphantly reported about it.
 The paper stated that the principle figure proved to be Randolph, the “Grand Old Man of Civil Rights.”

 According to the Star, youngsters had known Randolph only as a legend, yet TV coverage of the event allowed them to see and hear Randolph give an eloquent speech.
 The march was his “brainchild.”
 The statue of the Lincoln Memorial sat nearby, and the Star thought that you could picture the eyes of the Lincoln statue twinkle as “Father Abraham” whispered to Randolph, “Well done.”
 As the paper noted too, one of the “young turks,” Martin Luther King, drew the loudest applause with his presentation at the glorious event.